Transforming Real-Time Data from IoT Systems into Real-Time Decisions

 The knowledge on how to properly maintain the batteries and chargers is based on the manufacturers’ recommendations and the expertise of ABT’s field engineers.
 The engineers have a deep understanding of the technology and years of real-world experience.
-Mariner worked with the engineers to translate their knowledge into concrete SMARTS decisions that define how to proactively manage and service the batteries and chargers.
+Mariner worked with the engineers to translate their knowledge into concrete SMARTS™ decisions that define how to proactively manage and service the batteries and chargers.
 These decisions are made up of business rules that define when to perform specific maintenance services such as charging, watering, and rotating the batteries at a customer’s site.

-Capturing the Knowledge
+Capturing Knowledge from IoT Systems

 Let’s look at a simple example.
 One condition the sensors monitor is the water level in the batteries.
 When the water level is low, the battery needs water.
 You could write a simple rule to capture this: